 The accuracy of measured distance mainly depends on air temperature.
-Approximately sound speed in air can be calculated by following formula:
+The following formula can calculate sound speed in the air approximately :

-For instance at 25ºC the speed of sound in dry air CAIR = 346.13 m/s.
-So if you want greater accuracy, you should also measure temperature to adjust sound speed.
+For instance, at 25ºC the speed of sound in dry air CAIR = 346.13 m/s.
+If you want greater accuracy, you should also measure temperature to adjust sound speed.

 |Working Voltage||DC 5V|